 1/2 cup chopped dates, raisins, figs or other dried fruit–optional (I don’t typically add these)

 1 cup vanilla or chocolate whey protein powder– Garden of Life Raw Protein is a good one and is available at Whole Foods Market

 ½ cup egg whites (or add a 3rd egg)

 Heat oven to 350F.
 Spray an 11 X 7 inch glass baking dish with nonstick stuff.
 Throw everything in a big bowl.
 Mix well with your hands.
 Place in the baking dish, press into the pan to eliminate bubbles and try to get it level.
 Cook for about 20-25 minutes.
 Let cool completely to room temp.
 Refrigerate for a few hours before cutting into bars.
 Cut into about 48 bars.
 Refrigerate the cut bars.

-July 1st has arrived and a new group of interns are learning that’s it’s hard to eat well when you are crazy busy taking care of patients.
+It’s hard to eat well when you are crazy busy taking care of patients.
 Doctors really do know about nutrition, and we know we should set a good example.
 So why do we eat so poorly at work?
 I can’t do better than the list of reasons from this post:

 1. The ”I don’t know when I’ll get to eat again” Phenomenon